sohonet/monitorama.eu-2018/day1.md

 could we monitor and alert on the absence of success? something is wrong, but not what is wrong.

-repeat of talk at Monitorama PDX
+otherwise, this talk was repeat of his talk at Monitorama PDX and didn't answer the questions he posed

 ## Monitoring what you don't own - Stephen Strowes, Ripe NCC

 Easy to monitor things you have control over